 Albury GP Dr Rebecca McGowan echoed Dr Barnden’s statements in The Guardian saying the release should be “wake-up call” to the impacts of climate change, and the need to protect women and their children.

 Air pollution, which stimulates a low-grade inflammatory response and can restrict foetal growth, has been linked to increased rates of preterm birth, low birth weight and other pregnancy complications, such as gestational diabetes.

 “Air pollution during pregnancy has less conclusively been linked to an increased risk of high blood pressure in pregnancy, miscarriage, and effects on fertility,” RANZCOG says in the pamphlet.

-Dr Arnagretta Hunter, a physician, cardiologist and the ACT chair of Doctors for the Environment Australia, said the pamphlet offers sensible information and sound advice to pregnant women that will also help doctors be better prepared for future events.
+Dr Arnagretta Hunter, a physician and cardiologist in Canberra, said the pamphlet offers sensible information and sound advice to pregnant women that will also help doctors be better prepared for future events.

 “This contribution from the RANZCOG is timely, sensible, and helpful both today for women in cities where air pollution is a challenge, as well as for the future if hazardous bushfire smoke emerges as a challenge again,” Dr Hunter said.

 More research will also be needed to address unanswered questions about the effects of lengthy exposures to air pollution to babies in utero and in early childhood, said Dr Barnden.